TulipaEnergy/TulipaEnergyModel.jl/README.dev.md

 ## Code format and guidelines

 This section will list the guidelines for code formatting **not enforced** by [JuliaFormatter](.JuliaFormatter.toml).
-We will try to follow these developing and reviewing.
+We will try to follow these during development and reviews.

 - Naming
   - `CamelCase` for classes and modules,